NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 - Integrate Wazuh with the VirusTotal API
 - Test malware detection safely with the EICAR test file
 - Confirm VirusTotal alerts in Wazuh Threat Hunting
-- Build a Windows Active Response executable
 - Trigger Active Response from a VirusTotal detection
-- Investigate why Wazuh did not complete the file deletion
-- Document the interaction between Wazuh and Microsoft Defender

 ## Project Status